kepiej/NEPA.jl/README.md

   # Choose direction vectors.
 Here, we set the direction vectors equal to the observations.
   gx = X
   gy = Y
-  # Initialize an input-oriented FDH model under VRS
+  # Initialize a convex directional distance function under VRS
-  D = DDF{Convex,VRS}(X,Y,gx,gy)
+  D = DDF{Tuple{Convex,VRS}}(X,Y,gx,gy)
   # Solve the model for all K observations. beta is a vector containing K efficiency scores.
   beta = D()
 ```

-The tuple {Convex,VRS} in DDF{Convex,VRS} specifies that the DDF is a convex VRS technology.
+The Tuple{Convex,VRS} in DDF{Tuple{Convex,VRS}} specifies that the DDF is a convex VRS technology.
 Of course, any other return to scale assumption (CRS, NDRS and NIRS) can be specified in the same way.
-Finally, non-convex technologies are specified using {FreeDisposal,VRS}.
+Finally, non-convex technologies are specified using Tuple{FreeDisposal,VRS}.
 Only VRS is currently implemented for the non-convex DDF.

 ## TODO